Transforming Leisure in Gedling

 This recommendation reflects the high operating subsidies, significant maintenance liabilities and limited long-term control the Council has over facilities it does not own.

-For this reason, the Council will be launching a public consultation in October 2025 to hear residents’ and stakeholders’ views.
-This will be a genuine consultation process - no decision has yet been made to withdraw from any site.
-Your input will help shape the future of leisure in Gedling.
+For this reason, the Council will be launched a public consultation in November 2025 to hear residents’ and stakeholders’ views.
+This was a genuine consultation process - no decision has yet been made to withdraw from any site.

 What is being considered is whether continuing to operate from JUA sites remains financially viable in the long term.
 If the Council were to decide to withdraw from a JUA site, a two-year formal notice period would apply.
 During this time, the Council would work with schools, partners and national governing bodies to protect community access at these sites, for example for sports halls and sports pitches, and explore alternatives such as expanded services at the new facilities, such as Carlton Active, or new partnership models that enable some ongoing service delivery for the community.